 You want to be prepared, but you don’t need to set yourself up for more disappointment or frustration when you need to use the supplies.

 Checking the expiration dates should be a regular item on your to-do list, like laundry or grocery shopping.
 Some people will check their pantry once a week, others once a month.
 It doesn’t matter the frequency as long as you are thorough.

-When inspecting your pantry for expiration dates be sure you remove any that have already expired as well as taking out any that will expire before your next scheduled check.
+When inspecting your pantry for expiration dates be sure you remove any that have already expired as well as take out any that will expire before your next scheduled check.

 Special considerations need to be made in these instances.
 Because there are so many different possible situations, this article will not cover the possibilities.
 Instead, we just want to ensure that you are aware that these conditions and situations need to be thought of when stocking your pantry.

-10 Staples of a Well-Stocked Emergency Food Pantry
+Best 10 Staples for Your Emergency Food Pantry

-One thing to note here that the 10 staples listed here will not be all food based.
+One thing to note here is that the 10 staples listed here will not be all food-based.
 There are essentials that need to be in your pantry so that most of your emergency supplies are in one central and easily accessible location.

 As each of these items is crucial, the list is also not in any particular order of importance.
 Each of these items should be in your emergency pantry and cycled regularly to ensure they are as fresh as possible and to date.